Israeli Couscous Salad with Cinnamon Ginger

 What is couscous?

 In many parts of the world, couscous is a pantry staple because it is super easy to cook and pairs well with just about any main or side dish.
-My Vegan Meatloaf or Lentil Shepherd Pie would be terrific served with this vegan side dish.
+My Vegan Meatloaf or Lentil Shepherd Pie are terrific served with this delicious pasta dish.

 While many people think of couscous as a grain like rice, quinoa, and bulgur, it’s actually a type of pasta that is made with ground durum wheat semolina.
 Since it is a wheat product, that means it is not gluten-free.